What is Baptism For ?

 V-38 says, “Now when they heard this, they were pierced to the heart, and said to Peter and the rest of the apostles; Brethren, what shall we do?

-And this is where we came in earlier, when Peter said in v-38, “Repent and let each of you be baptized in the name of Jesus Christ, FOR the forgiveness of your sins, and you shall receive the gift of the Holy spirit.”
+And this is where we came in earlier, when Peter said in v-38, “Repent, (of your sins) and let each of you be baptized in the name of Jesus Christ, FOR the forgiveness of your sins, and you shall receive the gift of the Holy spirit.”

 They were guilty of putting to death, the Son of God.
-They were dead in their sins, and everyone knew it.
-What could they do about it?
+They were dead in their sins, and they knew it!
+But what could they do about it?
 How could they be forgiven of their gross sin?
 Well, Peter told them what they must do, and he tells US what we must do also.
-When Peter said “let each of you be baptized, in the name of Jesus Christ..”, what is meant, is to be baptized “by the authority of Jesus Christ”.
+When Peter said “let each one of you be baptized in the NAME of Jesus Christ..”, what he meant was.. “let each one of you be baptized by the AUTHORITY of Jesus Christ”.
 The very same man whom they crucified, had the “authority” to forgive those sins.

 You might remember from the previous lesson, “What is Baptism”, that one time Jesus had told a paralytic man that his sins were forgiven.
 Mark 2:5 .
 And some scribes who were there were reasoning to themselves in their hearts; “Why does this man speak that way?
 He is blaspheming; Who can forgive sins but God alone?